harrysonguimaraes/spring-boot-starter-with-claude/docs/deploy-checklist.md

 - [ ] Startup logs clean — no `BeanCreationException` or `Could not resolve placeholder` errors
 - [ ] PR merged and feature branch deleted
-- [ ] Postman collection `baseUrl` variable updated to the production URL

 ---